 My Experience With Mint Mobile

-I initially purchased the 3 month plan with 2GB of data and introductory pricing directly from Mint Mobile.
+I initially purchased Mint's 3 month plan with 2GB of data (now contains 5GB) and introductory pricing directly from Mint Mobile.
 I was charged $45 for the plan, $5 to ship the SIM card, plus an additional $3.57 in telecom taxes and fees.
 In total, the plan ended up costing me $53.57 for the 3 months of service.

 I used an unlocked 64 GB Motorola G4 Plus for the review.
-My service was maintained for over 4 months and I refilled my plan twice using Mint Mobile's single month plan with 2GB of data that is only available to current customers.
+My service was maintained for over 4 months and I refilled my plan twice using Mint Mobile's single month plan with 2GB of data that is only available to current customers (Update - since the review was first published, Mint Mobile discontinued its pay by the month plan option).
 My single month renewals cost me $35 plus tax each time I renewed them.
-That is significantly more expensive when compared to other providers that offer plans with the same amount of data The multi-month plans, on the other hand, offer some of the best value around.
-(Update - since the review was first published, Mint Mobile discontinued its pay by the month plan option.)
+That is significantly more expensive when compared to other providers that offer plans with the same amount of data.
+The multi-month plans on the other hand, offer some of the best value around.

 I received my 3 in 1 SIM card kit in the mail and set it aside where it went unopened for weeks.
 After about a month I received an email from Mint Mobile telling me that the SIM card needed to be activated within 45 days of purchase or it would become non-refundable and inactive.
 Since about 30 days had passed since ordering the SIM card I started the account creation and activation process.

 Account Registration, Porting My Number In and Line Activation

 Mint Mobile lets you activate your service before you create an online account.
 The online account creation was the next step that I was prompted to take care of immediately after I activated my line of service.
 Mint Mobile requires you to have a strong password with a mandate to include at least one symbol in it.
 I used Dashlane to create a password for me.